Introduction

 Surgical Management:

-Surgical correction is usually the most effective and reliable way to treat cherry eye.
+Surgical correction is the mostly preferred by owners.
 The procedure involves repositioning the prolapsed gland back into its normal position and securing it with sutures or other techniques.
-The goal is to restore third eyelid function and prevent future cherry eyes.
+Removal of the gland is NOT a recommended form of treatment.
+Approximately 5-20% may experience a re-prolapse of the third eyelid gland and require additional surgery.
+Many pets will eventually experience a prolapse in the opposite eye.

 Conclusion